krerkkiat/reveal.js/README.md

 ## The OU EECS Theme

-An attempt to replicate the [OU's branded template](https://www.ohio.edu/business/resources/faculty-staff/branded-templates) in reveal.js.
+An attempt to replicate the [OU's branded template](https://www.ohio.edu/business/resources/faculty-staff/branded-templates) ([an EECS one](https://docs.google.com/presentation/d/1Fq-n81xTSQ3begtrmfPXXjzjtwUfF-CI/edit?usp=sharing&ouid=102167933025944444522&rtpof=true&sd=true)) in reveal.js.
 So far the logo on the top left and the college or department name on the bottom left are implemented.

 Why reveal.js?
 So far it seems to be the most mature and still being maintained.
 With reveal.js you can